Iridescent: A Framework Enabling Online System Implementation Specialization: Motivation Challenges

 \subsection{Specialization is Challenging in Practice}

 \fakepara{(C1) Developer Complexity.} A key barrier to specialization is the increased complexity for developers.
 Developers now need to reason about what assumptions will definitely hold and can help specialize the system for better performance.
 Next the developer needs to implement the required specialization and evaluate it.
 In practice, this frequently results in having to maintain multiple code versions.
-Unsurprisingly, is complex but also laborious and frequently also frustrating, since it is often an iterative hit-and-miss process.
+Unsurprisingly, this is not only complex but also laborious and frustrating, since it is often an iterative hit-and-miss process.

-\fakepara{(C2) Loss of Generality.} This is further complicated since specializations may hurt performance or break the system when the underlying assumptions are violated.
-For example, a network function may be processing 99.999\% of packets with simple processing and data structures that perform vastly better with specialization.
-However, specializing the system to this class of packets, and thereby simplifying code and data structures breaks handling of the rare 0.001\% case.
+\fakepara{(C2) Loss of Generality.} Specializations may hurt performance or break the system when the underlying assumptions are violated.
+For example, a network function may process 99.999\% of packets if the processing loop and data structures are specialized in a specific way.
+However, specializing the system to this class of packets, and thereby simplifying code and data structures may break handling of the rare 0.001\% cases.
 The need to gracefully handle rare or unexpected cases forces developers to specialize conservatively.

-\fakepara{(C3) Optimal Specialization Choices.} Finally, as we have seen above, determining the right choices to actually yield optimal overall system performance is a challenge.
-Modern system performance is a complex product of the emergent behaviors across all system components, it is also not feasible for developers to distill this into simple local cost models.
+\fakepara{(C3) Optimal Specialization Choices.} Modern system performance is a complex product of the emergent behaviors across all system components, it is also not feasible for developers to distill this into simple local cost models.
 Optimally specializing systems statically is fundamentally impossible since concrete workload and hardware parameters affect these choices, and both are dynamic in practice.